 Once all your accounts are connected, Empower then allows you to see the data in multiple ways, Berger says.
 For example, you can track your net worth, analyze your investments, or plan for retirement.

 You don’t have to be big into personal finance to appreciate the contagious excitement of debt getting smaller or your nest egg slowly growing.

-Personal Capital’s features fall into two main categories: tracking and analysis.
+Empower’s features fall into two main categories: tracking and analysis.
 Tracking is helpful when it comes to knowing what’s going on with your money - how much those monthly subscriptions are adding up to or the gains your IRA is making.

 Here’s what each of those features entails.